Many charities trade, either as an integral part of their charitable activities or to raise funds.

-The payment of wages to a beneficiary doesn’t affect the balance between charitable and non-charitable trading.
+The payment of wages to a beneficiary does not affect the balance between charitable and non-charitable trading.
 For example, if a charity for the relief of disabled people pays disabled people for the manufacture of goods the trade will still be a charitable trade.

 13. Exemption for small scale non-charitable trading

-There’s a statutory exemption from Income Tax or Corporation Tax for the profits of small scale trading carried on by a charity that isn’t charitable trading.
+There’s a statutory exemption from Income Tax or Corporation Tax for the profits of small scale trading carried on by a charity that is not charitable trading.

-The small trading exemption applies to the profits of all trading activities that aren’t otherwise exempt from tax, provided the:
+The small trading exemption applies to the profits of all trading activities that are not otherwise exempt from tax, provided the: